dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 }
 ```

-## Resolution status
+## Notification message statuses

-Notification message distinguishes the following resolution status values:
+Notification message can have the following status:

-- **Open**: This is a status a new incident starts its existence with.
-The system automatically marks incidents with this status.
-DQO is waiting until an action is manually taken by a data asset manager or someone responsible for recognition of issues.
-You can revert an incident's status back to Open at any time.
+- **Open**: This is the initial status of a new incident, which is automatically assigned by DQO.
+The remaining statuses of the incidents (Acknowledged, Resolved, and Muted) have to be set manually.
+An open incident indicates that a data quality team together with the data owner or someone else responsible for identifying issues should take action to address the data quality issue.
+You can change an incident's status back to Open at any time.

-- **Acknowledged**: A state indicating that the incident was acknowledged.
-It has to be verified by a data engineers teem to decide about further steps.
-It is for a DQO user to decide if it should be treated as indecent or not.
-As an example imagine verification the data delivered by a vendor that made a change in its data which influenced sensor readouts in order to fail rule outputs or a data engineers are executing some pipelines for testing purposes.

-- **Resolved**: A state indicating that an incident is fixed.
-Data has been fixed and data quality improved.
+- **Acknowledged**: This status indicates that the incident has been acknowledged, and someone has begun to investigate the data quality issue.
+The Acknowledged status has to be manually marked in the Incident section.
+Usually, the data quality issues present at the data source level can be fixed by the data producer.
+Issues caused by a bug in the data pipeline or an ETL process should be fixed by the Data Engineering Team.
+- **Resolved**: This status indicates that the root cause of the issue has been identified and fixed.
+The resolved status has to be set manually in the Incident section.

-- **Muted**: A state for hiding the incident from your list.
-By default, any data quality issues associated with that
-  incident will be muted for 60 days.
-If an incident is muted, DQO will not create a new one.
-To change the time duration for muted incidents
+- **Muted**: This status hides the incident from your list.
+By default, any data quality issues associated with the incident will be muted for 60 days.
+If an incident is muted, DQO will not create a new one for 60 days.
+You can change the duration for muted incidents, by simply clicking the **Configure button** and changing the **Incidents and Notifications** settings.
+Muting the incident might be useful, when, for example, vendor’s data has been intentionally changed in comparison to the previous version.
-  click the **Configure** button.

 ## Text field content and format